gastrosurgeryailabs/db-insight-explorer/README.md

 - Smart visualization suggestions based on data type
 - Chat history to review previous questions and answers
 - Easy-to-use configuration in the sidebar
+- File analysis with Google Gemini AI:
+  - Upload and analyze PDF documents
+  - Upload and analyze images
+  - Extract data for database queries
+  - Use extracted IDs and information as context for database searches

 ## Prerequisites